wirefish/jade/README.md

 could say it is an updated take on a MUD.
 Jade is designed to be played in a modern browser and includes an integrated HTML5 client.

-## Installation (or, Getting Started with Common Lisp)
+## Getting Started with Common Lisp

 Jade is written in [Common Lisp](https://common-lisp.net), which is perhaps not the most widely-used language these days.
-As such, this section details the process of setting up a functional Common Lisp development environment in addition to describing the specific requirements for running Jade itself.
+As such, this section details the process of setting up a functional Common Lisp development environment.
+Skip to the next section of you're already a Lisp hacker!

-For a more general introduction, see e.g.
-[lisp-lang.org](https://lisp-lang.org/learn/getting-started/).

-The steps below are specific to macOS.
-They will differ for other OSes but the general outline is the same.
+The steps outlined below are specific to macOS.
+For a more general introduction to setting things up, see [lisp-lang.org](https://lisp-lang.org/learn/getting-started/).

 * Install [homebrew](https://brew.sh).